basir/node-react-ecommerce/README.md

 ### Part 21- User Profile Screen

-When user click on thier name on the header menu, this page appears.
+When user click on their name on the header menu, this page appears.
 It consists of two sections.
 First an profile update form and second order history.

 ### Part 22- Filter and Sort Products